Instructor: Dr. Thomas R. Holtz, Jr.

 NOTE: Attendance means more than mere presence: it means "paying attention".
 Please take out your ear buds and refrain from texting/web-browsing/doing homework/etc. in class and in lab.

 Communication in this course will primarily be by means of the ELMS Inbox email system.
-In cases of inclement weather or other unexpected emergencies, the University may close.
+Even given its online nature, there is the possibility that due to inclement weather or other unexpected emergencies, the University may close.
 Please consult the University main webpage or call 301-405-7669 (SNOW) to confirm such cancellations.
-Dr. Holtz will contact students via ELMS in order to inform them concerning delays of due dates for projects to be handed in or for exams: typically these will be shifted until the next available class date.
+Dr. Holtz will contact students via ELMS in order to inform them concerning delays of due dates for projects to be handed in or for exams: typically these will be shifted until the next available day.

 As part of the nature of the course, there will be a lot of memorization (less than a foreign language class, but more than that found in more mathematically-oriented introductory science classes).
 This will include lots of anatomical, geological, and paleontological terms, as well as evolutionary and temporal relationships.
 If you have difficulty memorizing, this may not be the class for you.
 Also, if there are words or concepts with which you are not familiar, feel free to ask Dr. Holtz (in class, after class, over email, etc.) for an explanation or clarification.